BabylonJS/OldDocumentationSite/content/How_To/material/Node_Material.md

     * Output:
       * output: Float

-* Matrices:
-  * `Matrix`: A container for a vector transformation.
-    * Output:
-      * output: Matrix

-  * `ProjectionMatrix`: A matrix moving from 3D space to screen space.
-    * Output:
-      * output: Matrix

-  * `ViewMatrix`: A matrix moving from 3D space to camera space.
-    * Output:
-      * output: Matrix

-  * `ViewProjectionMatrix`: A matrix moving from 3D space to camera space, and ending in screen space.
-    * Output:
-      * output: Matrix

-  * `WorldMatrix`: A matrix moving from local space to world space
-    * Output:
-      * output: Matrix

-  * `WorldViewMatrix`: A matrix moving from local space to world space and ending in camera space.
-    * Output:
-      * output: Matrix

-  * `WorldViewProjectionMatrix`: A matrix moving from local space to world space, then to camera space, and ending in screen space.
-    * Output:
-      * output: Matrix

-* Mesh Attributes:
-  * `Color`: A Color4 representing the color of each vertex of the attached mesh.
-    * Output:
-      * output: Color4

-  * `Instances`: Provides the world matrix for each instance.
-This is used to apply materials to instances as well as original meshes.
-    * Inputs:
-      * world0: Vector4
-      * world1: Vector4
-      * world2: Vector4
-      * world3: Vector4
-      * world: worldMatrix
-    * Output:
-      * output: Matrix

-  * `MatricesIndices`: A Vector4 representing the vertex to bone skinning assignments.
-    * Output:
-      * output: Vector4

-  * `MatricesWeights`: A Vector4 representing the vertex to bone skinning weights.
-    * Output:
-      * output: Vector4

-  * `Normal`: A Vector3 representing the normal of each vertex of the attached mesh.
-    * Output:
-      * output: Vector3

-  * `Position`: A Vector3 representing the position of each vertex of the attached mesh.
-    * Output:
-      * output: Vector3

-  * `Tangent`: A Vector3 representing the tangent of each vertex of the attached mesh.
-    * Output:
-      * output: Vector3

-  * `UV`: A Vector2 representing the UV coordinates of each vertex of the attached mesh.
-    * Output:
-      * output: Vector2

-* Noises:
-  * `SimplexPerlin3D`: A procedural noise will output a value between -1 and 1 depending on an input position.
-    * Inputs:
-      * seed: Vector3
-    * Output:
-      * output: Float

-  * `WorleyNoise3D`: A procedural noise will output two values between -1 and 1 depending on an input position(F1, F2 respectively).
-It has a parameter to change the distance calculation from Euclidean to Manhattan.
-Jitter will introduce noise into the sampling equation.
-    * Inputs:
-      * seed: Vector3
-      * jitter: Float
-    * Output:
-      * output: Vec2

-* Outputs:
-  * `Discard`: A final output node that will not output a pixel below the cutoff value.
-    * Inputs:
-      * value: Float
-      * cutoff: Float

-  * `FragmentOutput`: The final node for outputing the color of each pixel.
-This node must be included in every node material.
-    * Inputs:
-      * rgba: Vector4
-      * rgb: Vector3
-      * a: Float

-  * `VertexOutput`: The final node for outputing the position of each vertex.
-This node must be included in every node material.
-    * Inputs:
-      * vector: Vector4

-* Range:
-  * `Clamp`: Ignores all values of the input outside of the Minimum and Maximum property values.
-    * Input:
-      * input: Float
-    * Output:
-      * input: Float

-  * `Normalize`: Remaps the length of a vector or color to 1.
-    * Inputs:
-      * input: Vector2, Vector3, Vector4, Color3, or Color4.
-    * Outputs:
-      * output: Vector2, Vector3, Vector4, Color3, or Color4.
-Output varies based on input types.

-  * `Remap`: Remaps all input values between sourceMin and sourceMax, to be between targetMin and targetMax. source and target inputs can be static or variable inputs.
-    * Inputs:
-      * input: Float, Vector2, Vector3, Vector4, Color3, Color4.
-      * sourceMin: Float
-      * sourceMax: Float
-      * targetMin: Float
-      * targetMax: Float
-    * Outputs:
-      * output: Float, Vector2, Vector3, Vector4, Color3, Color4.
-Output varies based on input type.

-* Round:
-  * `Ceiling`: Outputs the highest value of the input.
-    * Input:
-      * input: Float
-    * Output:
-      * output: Float

-  * `Floor`: Outputs the lowest value of the input.
-    * Input:
-      * input: Float
-    * Output:
-      * output: Float

-  * `Round`: Outputs the nearest whole number based on the input value.
-    * Input:
-      * input: Float
-    * Output:
-      * output: Float

   * `Step`: Outputs 1 for any input value above the edge input, outputs 0 for any input value below the edge input.
     * Input:
       * value: Float